Glyphack/Glyphack/content/blog/huec/index.md

 No, I tried this, the problem is that the magic bytes seem to have a special meaning.
 When I took this same message and just tried to create random alarms by substituting my timestamp and name the lamp was not creating the alarm.

-From my investigation I found this is the packet that the app uses to create an alarm.
+So I checked what the app sends to the lamp to create an alarm:

 {{< ble-packet payload="01 FF FF 00 01 00 D8 B6 8E 69 00 09 01 01 01 06 01 09 08 01 5B 19 01 94 D1 84 84 B7 51 43 DA A8 67 A9 2F 02 11 0C 8D 00 FF FF FF FF 01 41 01" >}}
 0     | Command   | Create or edit an alarm